sepen/crux-on-devices/acer-aspire-one/README.md

 EndSection' | sudo tee /etc/X11/xorg.conf.d/40-libinput.conf
 ```

-## Firefox
+### Firefox

-It works fine and also you can play youtube videos with low 360p resolution without framerate errors
+ALSA support was dropped starting Firefox 52.0 and later.
 https://support.mozilla.org/en-US/questions/1209469

-Apulse comes to the rescue (to avoid pulseaudio)
+I still want to use ALSA and try to avoid pulseaudio as much as possible, so `apulse` comes to the rescue:
 ```
+$ sudo prt-get depinst apulse
-apulse firefox
+$ apulse firefox
 ```

-## Openbox
+### Openbox

 Install `imlib2` and rebuild `openbox` to have icon support
 ```